fizzed/stork/docs/DEV.md

 Stork by Fizzed
 ===============

+## Overview

+Stork heavily interacts with various operating systems.
+While many unit tests are designed to run locally (and not in a virtual machine), to truly do development with Stork you'll want to verify what you changed works across a number of operating systems.

 ## Vagrant

 Make sure you have at least Vagrant v1.9.8 installed as well as the extension pack.